cbenard/jquery-bingsearch/README.md

 This jQuery plugin lets you do Bing Web Searches in a very easy fashion in jQuery style.

+More information about the Bing Search API is available [from Microsoft](http://www.bing.com/developers/s/APIBasics.html).

 [1]: <http://datamarket.azure.com/dataset/bing/search>

 [5]: <http://stackoverflow.com/questions/6405942/google-search-api-site-limit>